ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ### Setup External Systems for Tracing
 Ballerina by default supports Jaerger and Zipkin for distributed tracing.
-This section focuses on configuring the Jaeger and Zipkin with dockers as a quick installation.
+This section focuses on configuring the Jaeger and Zipkin with Dockers as a quick installation.

 #### Jaeger Server
 Jaeger is the default distributed tracing system that is supported.
 There are many possible ways to deploy Jaeger and you can find more information on this [link](https://www.jaegertracing.io/docs/deployment/).
 Here we focus on all in one deployment with Docker.